typelevel/Laika/docs/05-extending-laika/01-overview.md

 Two of the most commonly used hooks in the `ExtensionBundle` API are described in the "Customizing Laika" section of the manual:

-* @:ref(AST Rewriting), a hook into phase 2 that allows to replace or remove nodes from the AST model between parsing and rendering.
+* [AST Rewriting], a hook into phase 2 that allows to replace or remove nodes from the AST model between parsing and rendering.

-* @:ref(Overriding Renderers), a hook into phase 4 that allows to override the rendered output for specific AST nodes.
+* [Overriding Renderers], a hook into phase 4 that allows to override the rendered output for specific AST nodes.

 There are two further hooks that drive more low-level functionality: